 Homeowners can take several steps to protect their properties from subsidence.
 Firstly, understanding the risk factors in their area by consulting a surveyor or geotechnical engineer can help assess the likelihood of subsidence based on local geological conditions.
 Furthermore, homeowners can reduce subsidence risk by maintaining consistent soil moisture levels around their property, avoiding planting trees or other vegetation too close to the building, and ensuring proper drainage system functionality.

 It’s also crucial to have adequate subsidence insurance, which may involve a specialised policy to cover repair costs resulting from subsidence damage.

 Address the potential risk factors and spotting the signs early can make a big difference when it comes to protecting your property from subsidence damage.
 Furthermore, getting expert advice as soon as you suspect subsidence can prevent permanent damage to your property.
 Statistics show that subsidence claims rose a few years ago, which is attributed to an increase in building surveys commissioned.

-If you have any concerns, get in touch with CJ Bloor for friendly advice today.
+If you have any concerns, it’s always best to seek expert advice to get to the root of the problem and the symptoms don’t get worse.
+Get in touch with CJ Bloor for friendly advice today.